learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 In this lab you will:

-- Calculate one- and two-sample Kolmogorov-Smirnov tests
+- Calculate a one- and two-sample Kolmogorov-Smirnov test
-- Interpret the results of a one- and two-sample Kolmogorov-Smirnov tests
+- Interpret the results of a one- and two-sample Kolmogorov-Smirnov test
 - Compare K-S test to visual approaches for testing for normality assumption

 ### Data